kanidm/kanidm/book/src/integrations/pam_and_nsswitch.md

 {{#rustdoc_include ../../../examples/unixd}}
 ```

-If you are using the kanidm provider features, you also need to configure
+If you are using the Kanidm provider features, you also need to configure
 `/etc/kanidm/config`.
 This is the covered in [client_tools](../client_tools.md#kanidm-configuration).

-You can then check the status of the daemon:
+You can start, and then check the status of the daemon with the following commands:

 ```bash
 systemctl enable --now kanidm-unixd